VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 The problem of Recurrent Neural Network is that its memory is very short term.
 This is solved in Long Short Term Memory networks (LSTM).

-Long Short Term Memory (LSTM) networks are kind of recurrent neural network which are capable of learning long-term dependencies.
+Long Short Term Memory (LSTM) network is kind of recurrent neural network which are capable of learning long-term dependencies.
 LSTM has a cell state which runs through all the modules of the neural network.
-The cell state is very easy for the information to flow along it unchanged.
+The cell state is convenient for the information to flow along it unchanged.
 There are four gates which regulate the addition and removal of information from the cell state.

 As LSTM holds the information for long term, it can be trained with text file at character level as input, so that it learns to predict the next character in the sequence.